mmis1000/vue-dnd/README.md

     }
   },
   setup (props) {
-    const { wrap } = useDraggable<Message>(
+    // the `wrap` function alter the VNode to inject ref/handler/styles const { wrap } = useDraggable<Message>(
       // Specify what did you want to send to the drop zone, can either be ref or raw value computed(() => [props.currentBucket, props.id]),